 Operating this vehicle without proper instruction increases the risk of an accident.
 The operator must understand how to operate the vehicle properly in different situations and on different types of terrain.
-Take a training course and complete the New Operator Driving Procedures outlined on page 104.
+Take a training course and complete the steps outlined in the New Operator Driving Procedures section.

 All operators must read and understand the owner's manual and all warning and instruction labels before operating the vehicle.

-Never allow a guest to operate this vehicle until the guest has completed the New Operator Driving Procedures outlined on page 104.
+Never allow a guest to operate this vehicle until the guest has completed the steps outlined in the New Operator Driving Procedures section.

-OPERATOR RESTRICTIONS/ AGE RESTRICTIONS
+OPERATOR RESTRICTIONS / AGE RESTRICTIONS